How Do You Make Denominators The Same

 Conclusion

 Mastering the skill of making denominators the same is a cornerstone of working with fractions.
-It not only simplifies addition and subtraction but also lays the groundwork for more advanced mathematical concepts.
+Plus, it not only simplifies addition and subtraction but also lays the groundwork for more advanced mathematical concepts.
 Understanding the underlying principles of fractions, LCM, LCD, and equivalent fractions empowers you to tackle a wide range of problems with confidence.